Omar Sharif: Contract bridge career

 The Omar Sharif World Individual Championship held in 1990 offered the largest total purse ($200,000) in the history of bridge.

 In 1997, he was a member of the Committee of Honour for the Bermuda Bowl on the first time it was held in an Arab country, Tunisia.
 He competed in a transnational team (with French, German and Lebanese players) and finished 11th.
 In 1999 he played in a French senior team at the European Championships in Malta, finishing second.
 In 2000 at Maastricht, he joined Egypt's senior team, finishing in ninth place.

 With Charles Goren and later Tannah Hirsch, Sharif contributed to a syndicated newspaper bridge column for the Chicago Tribune.

-He was also both author and co-author of several books on bridge and licensed his name to a bridge video game, Omar Sharif Bridge, initially released in an MS-DOS version and Amiga version in 1992 and is still sold in Windows and mobile platform versions.
+He was also both the author and co-author of several books on bridge and licensed his name to a bridge video game, Omar Sharif Bridge, initially released in an MS-DOS version and Amiga version in 1992 and is still sold in Windows and mobile platform versions.
 He was also the hand analyst commentator for the Epson worldwide bridge contests.

 Sharif was a regular in casinos in France.

-By 2000 Sharif had stopped playing bridge entirely.
+By 2000, Sharif had stopped playing bridge entirely.
 Having once proudly declared the game his passion, he now considered it an addiction: "I didn't want to be a slave to any passion anymore.
 I gave up card playing altogether, even bridge and gambling."
-Sharif, however, continued to license his name to bridge software games, and co-authored a book with bridge writer David Bird, "Omar Sharif Talks Bridge".
+However, Sharif continued to license his name to bridge software games, and co-authored a book with bridge writer David Bird, Omar Sharif Talks Bridge.
 Written in 2004, it includes some of his most famous deals and bridge stories.